British National Day: Labour government

-In June 2008, Immigration Minister Liam Byrne suggested the "August bank holiday" to be made a weekend of national celebration in a speech to Labour Party and think tank Progress.
+In June 2008, Immigration Minister Liam Byrne suggested that the "August bank holiday" be made a weekend of national celebration in a speech to Labour Party and think tank Progress.
 However, Scotland's August bank holiday is held on a different date from that in Wales and England.
-He later retracted this—after pressure from the Scottish National Party (SNP) – saying he was merely trying to "get the debate started".
-Angus Robertson MP and Westminster SNP group leader stated "Labour's cack-handed attempts to resuscitate a British 'national' identity are just desperate, motivated by self interest rather than national interest".
+He later retracted this—after pressure from the Scottish National Party (SNP)—saying that he was merely trying to "get the debate started".
+Angus Robertson MP and Westminster SNP group leader stated, "Labour's cack-handed attempts to resuscitate a British 'national' identity are just desperate, motivated by self interest rather than national interest".

-In October 2008, in response to a question in the House of Commons from Andrew Rosindell, Minister of State Michael Wills of the Ministry of Justice revealed that "there are no plans to introduce a national day at the present time", leading to suggestions that the proposal had been 'scrapped'.
+In October 2008, in response to a question in the House of Commons from Andrew Rosindell, Minister of State Michael Wills of the Ministry of Justice revealed that "there are no plans to introduce a national day at the present time", leading to suggestions that the proposal had been "scrapped".
 Immediately thereafter, however, a Ministry of Justice spokesman confirmed that national day proposals were still "very much alive", adding that Wills had only meant that no plans had been drawn up at the present time.